datenteiler/InvokeSQLiteQuery/README.md

 ```
 Invoke-SQLiteQuery -Database "C:\Users\Public\Downloads\Chinook_Sqlite.sqlite" -Query "SELECT AlbumId, Title, Artist Id FROM Album ORDER BY title LIMIT 10;" | ForEach-Object { $_ -join ','} | Out-File .\myfile.csv
-   156,...And Justice For All,50
-   257,20th Century Masters - The Millennium Collection: The Best of Scorpions,179
-   296,A Copland Celebration, Vol. I,230
 ```